Teja-Tatimatla/esp32-w5500-driver/README.md

 source ~/.espressif/tools/activate_idf_[YOUR_VERSION].sh
 ```

-If you are unsure about your version run:
+If you are unsure about your version, run:
 ```cmd
 cd ~/.espressif/tools/
 ls